jklust/gamdpy/README.md

 - [x] Make it into a python package that can be installed locally by pip
 - [x] cut = 2.5 hardcoded - change that! -> 'max_cut' now part of interaction parameters for pair-potential
 - [x] Implement springs, as an example of 'fixed interactions' (needs testing for gridsync==False).
+- [x] Implement (fixed) planar interactions, eg. smooth walls, gravity, and electric fields.
-- [ ] Implement other fixed interactions: angles, dihedrals, tethered particles, smooth wall, and gravity.
+- [ ] Implement other fixed interactions: angles, dihedrals, point interactions (tethered particles).
 - [x] Implement exlusion list (needs testing for gridsync==False)
 - [ ] Implement O($N$) nblist update and mechanism for choosing between this and O($N^2$)
 - [x] upload to GitLab